Pometry/Raphtory/README.md

 </br>

-Raphtory is a unified analytics engine for distributed graph analytics, allowing you to run complex graph queries no matter where your data lives and what format it is in.
-Besides performance and scalability, what makes Raphtory unique is its ability to explore the history of a complex system, from simply “time travelling” through data, to executing richer analysis like taint tracking, temporal reachability, or mining temporal motifs.
+Raphtory is a unified analytics engine for large-scale graph analysis, allowing you to run complex graph queries no matter where your data lives and what format it is in.
+Besides performance and scalability, what makes Raphtory cool is its ability to represent and explore the history of a complex system, from simply “time travelling” through data, to executing richer analysis like taint tracking, temporal reachability, or mining temporal motifs.

-#### Features of Raphtory include:
-1. **No data movement required**, read your data as a graph no matter storage and format
-2. **Easy to install and run**, with functions familiar to **NetworkX** and easy integration with **Pandas**
-3. **Performant and scalable**, with Apache Arrow storage model and gRPC client communication
+**Raphtory is easy to use:** One-line pip installation and smooth integration with Pandas for input and output.

+**Raphtory is expressive:** Designed to represent all types of graph queries and temporal graphs in mind, with a thoughtfully developed API for exploring your data across its history.

+**Raphtory is scalable:** Built on top of Apache Arrow’s storage model and gRPC for client communication, Raphtory can be run on a laptop or scaled up to a cluster for results on terabyte scale graphs.

 #### Articles and Talks about Raphtory
 - **[Raphtory on the Alan Turing Institute Blog](https://www.turing.ac.uk/blog/just-add-time-dizzying-potential-dynamic-graphs)**